OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/redis-cache/cache-web-app-howto.md

         List<Team> teams = null;
         IDatabase cache = Connection.GetDatabase();

-        // If hello key teamsSortedSet is not present, this method returns a 0 length collection. var teamsSortedSet = cache.SortedSetRangeByRankWithScores("teamsSortedSet", stop: 4, order: Order.Descending);
+        // If the key teamsSortedSet is not present, this method returns a 0 length collection. var teamsSortedSet = cache.SortedSetRangeByRankWithScores("teamsSortedSet", stop: 4, order: Order.Descending);
         if(teamsSortedSet.Count() == 0)
         {
-            // Load hello entire sorted set into hello cache.
+            // Load the entire sorted set into the cache.
             GetFromSortedSet();

-            // Retrieve hello top 5 teams.
+            // Retrieve the top 5 teams.
             teamsSortedSet = cache.SortedSetRangeByRankWithScores("teamsSortedSet", stop: 4, order: Order.Descending);
         }

         ViewBag.msg += "Retrieving top 5 teams from cache. ";
-        // Get hello top 5 teams from hello sorted set teams = new List<Team>();
+        // Get the top 5 teams from the sorted set teams = new List<Team>();
         foreach (var team in teamsSortedSet)
         {